vtex-apps/currency-selector/docs/README.md

 `current-currency` doesn't take any props.

+### Step 3 - Configuration in the admin

+In order to be able to see our blocks it is necessary to add some sales channels to a binding.

+Go to your account Admin Panel and under the Account Settings, there will be a new menu item called Currency Selector.
+Here we will add some sales channels to a binding:

+1. Open the collalpsible of the binding you want to configure.
+Click on 'ADD' this will open a modal.

+2. In which you will add the sales channels you want from a dropdown and ´SAVE´.

+3. Now you can see on your specific binding store your new blocks.

 ### Set a Custom Label through the admin

 In addition, the customer can configure a customised label for each sales channel through the admin.
 ![edit_label](https://user-images.githubusercontent.com/96049132/151138070-37267f4a-8cf2-4e93-9eae-cd1aeb36dd91.gif)

-Go to your account Admin Panel and under the Account Settings, there will be a new menu item called Currency Selector.
-Here you will have the following options:
+Go to the same page as in step 3

 1. Add sales channels per binding and create a new custom label.
 2. Modify the added sales channels.
 You can edit the custom label or delete the sales channel from the list.